 Bottomly's force had to sift through thousands of pages of material from different police forces.
 Police profiling was relatively new in the early 1960s, but they came up with what they thought was the most likely description of the killer.
 He was believed to be around thirty, neat and orderly, worked with his hands and was most likely a loner who may be divorced or separated.

 In fact, the killer ended up being found by chance, not by the work of the police force.

 After a spell in prison for breaking and entering, DeSalvo went on to commit more serious crimes.
-He had broken into a woman's apartment, tied her up on the bed and held a knife to her throat before molesting her and finally running away.
-The victim gave the police a good description, one that fitted his likeness sketch from his previous crimes.
-Shortly afterwards DeSalvo was arrested.
+He had broken into a woman's apartment, tied her up on the bed and held a knife to her throat before molesting her and running away.
+The victim gave the police a good description, one that matched his likeness sketch from his previous crimes.
+Shortly afterward, DeSalvo was arrested.

 It was after he had been picked out of an identity parade that DeSalvo admitted to robbing hundreds of apartments and carrying out a couple of rapes.
 He then confessed to being the Boston Strangler.